Bali Scuba Diving Spots

 Pemuteran Bay is home to the world's largest artificial reef project.
 This two-hectare site is a marine protected area.
-This scuba diving location in Bali has calm waves all-year round along with trickier, deeper spots, so it caters to different level divers.
+This scuba diving location in Bali has calm waves all year round, along with trickier, deeper spots, so it caters to different-level divers.
 The main attraction at Pemuteran Bay is the artificial reef garden that has shrines and statues of goddesses to explore.
-At the seabed nearly 36m (almost 120 feet) below the water surface, you get to discover lobsters and sea fans.
-You have the opportunity to adopt a coral here, meaning that a small wire structure in the shape of your name is planted next to your coral and the reef project sends routine emails on your coral's growth and development.
+At the seabed nearly 36m (almost 120 feet) below the water surface, you discover lobsters and sea fans.
+You have the opportunity to adopt a coral here, meaning that a small wire structure in the shape of your name is planted next to your coral and the reef project sends regular emails on your coral's growth and development.
 Not only does Pemuteran Bay offer beautiful diving spots, but it gives you a chance to engage with marine conservation!

 7. Nusa Penida

-Just like the case of most of south-east Asia, the best time to visit Bali and enjoy the scuba diving experience is between the months of June and November before the monsoon winds arrive.
-After this, from December to February (and sometimes March), Bali sees heavy rainfall.
-Streets become wet and mucky, markets often shut, and in the case of diving, visibility is reduced drastically.
-These months are considered off-season in Indonesia.
-However, some keen divers continue to visit during this time to avail off-season prices at diving centres and hotels.
+The best time to visit Bali and enjoy the scuba diving experience is between June and November before the monsoon winds arrive.
+After this, Bali sees heavy rainfall from December to February (and sometimes March).
+As a result, streets become wet and muddy, markets often shut, and visibility is reduced drastically in the case of diving.
+Therefore, these months are considered off-season in Indonesia.
+However, some keen divers continue to visit during this time to avail the off-season prices at diving centres and hotels.

 Budget For Scuba Diving in Bali

 As with any activity, scuba diving has multiple experience levels.
-Based on this, you can avail certain packages from different dive centres in Bali.
-For beginners looking to try out diving for the first time, there are one-dive offers that are priced between USD 25 - USD 35 (INR 1,800 - INR 2,500).
+Based on this, you can avail specific packages from different dive centres in Bali.
+For beginners looking to try diving for the first time, there are one-dive offers priced between USD 25 - USD 35 (INR 1,800 - INR 2,500).

 If you'd like to take on a professional diving course with certification, the Professional Association of Diving Instructors (PADI) has many courses with certifications based on different ages and specialities.
-PADI centres can be found in Bali wherein you can take on an open water course for USD 275 - USD 290 (INR 19,000 - INR 20,000) along with advanced courses for USD 265 - USD 275 (INR 18,000 - INR 19,000).
+PADI centres can be found in Bali, where you can take an open water course for USD 275 - USD 290 (INR 19,000 - INR 20,000) and advanced courses for USD 265 - USD 275 (INR 18,000 - INR 19,000).
 With enough experience, you can try PADI Divemaster courses for USD 800 (INR 55,000) onwards.

 Centres For Scuba Diving in Bali

-When choosing a diving centre, don't go for the cheapest option alone.
-Instead, you should ask plenty of questions at the dive centre about the courses, diving sites, safety norms and experience of the divers.
+Don't go for the cheapest option when choosing a diving centre.
+Instead, it would help if you asked plenty of questions at the dive centre about the courses, diving sites, safety norms and experience of the divers.
 You'd be much happier with a well-trained diving team at a slightly higher price than an average team for the sake of a better deal.
-Moreover, even though diving centres go to great lengths to assure your safety in the water, you can never be too careful.
+Moreover, even though diving centres go to great lengths to ensure your safety in the water, you can never be too careful.
 Do consider diving insurance before you embark on a scuba diving trip!